Tontawan Tantivejakul: Career

 In 2020, at the age of 19, Tontawan appeared in Waruntorn Paonil's music video for her song "Disappointed" (เหนื่อยใจ) with Putthipong Assaratanakul.
 Later that year, she signed a contract with GMMTV.
 In September 2020, official announcement was made through a teaser that she would debut in the Thai adaptation of Hana Yori Dango manga, F4 Thailand.

 In 2021, Tantivejakul starred in F4 Thailand: Boys Over Flowers as the female lead Gorya, alongside Vachirawit Chivaaree.
 She made her acting debut along with Jirawat Sutivanichsak and Hirunkit Changkham.
 The series was aired on December 18, 2021, which gained her both worldwide popularity and best actress awards.

 In September 2022, She played Maki in Zero in the Moonlight, part of the romance anthology Magic of Zero, alongside Jirawat Sutivanichsak who played as her love interest.
 During the GMMTV "2022: Borderless" event, it was announced that Tantivejakul would play the lead role of Kongkwan in 10 Years Ticket alongside Pawat Chittsawangdee.
 The series aired on December 14, 2022.

-In February 2023, Tontawan appeared as Bee in the new fantasy series Midnight Museum, a guest role she took up has she was concurrently pursuing dentistry.
+In February 2023, Tontawan appeared as Bee in the new fantasy series Midnight Museum, a guest role she took up as she was concurrently pursuing dentistry.